nodeontrain/nodeontrain.xyz/tuts/sessions.md

 ### Rendering with a flash message

 Recall from ["Unsuccessful signups" Section](https://nodeontrain.xyz/tuts/unsuccessful_signups/#signup-error-messages) that we displayed signup errors using the User model error messages.
-These errors are associated with a particular Sequelize object, but this strategy won’t work here because the session isn’t an Sequelize model.
-Instead, we’ll put a message in the flash to be displayed upon failed login.
+These errors are associated with a particular Sequelize object, but this strategy won't work here because the session isn't an Sequelize model.
+Instead, we'll put a message in the flash to be displayed upon failed login.

 `app/controllers/sessions_controller.js`